MonashBioinformaticsPlatform/bio-ansible/README.md

 ### Manually downloading tarballs

-Because of the licenses some installation files need to be manually downloaded into `tarballs` directory.
+Because of the licenses some installation files need to be manually downloaded into a 'tarballs' directory.
+By default this is `tarballs` in the playbook base path - this location can be set using the `tarballs_path` variable if required.
 The `playbook.yml` will skip installation of those packages if it doesn't find the archive files in that directory.

 ### Manual scripts